Public transport : Paris and the Île-de-France

 Are services accessible?

-Due to their age, most Métro lines are not accessible to wheelchair users or those who struggle with stairs.
+Due to their age, most Métro lines are not accessible to wheelchair users or those who struggle with stairs (only line 14 is accessible).
 This is also the case with some RER stations, particularly on lines C and D.

 What is worth bearing in mind is that local bus services and all tram lines are fully accessible, so they do offer a suitable alternative method of getting around Paris.
-Line 14 is currently the only Métro line that is fully accessible.
+However, some outer region express services may not be as coach-type vehicles may be used.

 Can I see a map?

 Of course!
-RATP produce a map of the full Métro network, or for RER and tram lines then take a look at the all modes map.
+RATP produce a map of the full Métro network, or for RER, Transilien and tram lines then take a look at the all modes map.

 For more information on transport in Paris, take a look at the RATP or Île-de-France Mobilités websites.